GoogleCloudPlatform/gcsfuse/docs/semantics.md

 a file are in-place modifications as with a traditional file system, whereas remote overwrites of a GCS object appear as some other process unlinking the file from its directory and then linking a distinct file using the same name.
-The `st_nlink` field will reflect this when using fstat(2).
+The `st_nlink` field will reflect this when using `fstat(2)`.

-Note the following consequence: if machine A opens a file and writes to it, then machine B deletes or replaces its backing object, then machine A closes the file, machine A's writes will be lost.
+Note the following consequence: if machine A opens a file and writes to it, then machine B deletes or replaces its backing object, or updates it metadata, then machine A closes the file, machine A's writes will be lost.
 This matches the behavior on a single machine when process A opens a file and then process B unlinks it.
 Process A continues to have a consistent view of the file's contents until it closes the file handle, at which point the contents are lost.

 <a name="dir-inodes"></a>